Skadoosh-mxkn/Measurement-of-pollutants-and-air-quality/README.md

 ### Definition of the project

 In this project, we use distributed computing techinqes to work with open data on pollutant measurements and information on air quality.
 The API contains a list of geographic information retrieved hourly by strategical stations where pollutant statistics are found.
 The API is created and openly shared by INECC (*Instituto Nacional de Ecología y Cambio Climático*).
-We also use a web server to show the results of the analysis of this data using more techniques.
+A web server was also used to show the results of the analysis of this data using more techniques.

 ### Overall objective

-The objective of this project is to collect data in real time from the Instituto Nacional de Ecología y Cambio Climático to model air quality and the amount of pollutants from different stations in the country, we want these data to be exposed to interested people through a web server, that is, use distributed computing in our data collection model.
+The objective of this project is to collect data in real time from the Instituto Nacional de Ecología y Cambio Climático to model air quality and the amount of pollutants from different stations in the country, we want this data to be exposed to interested people through a web server, that is, use distributed computing in our data collection model.

 ### General system architecture
 The architecture of our system is structured in two main elements: